spartansw/okapi-worldserver-components/README.md

 additional components.
 Our intention is that over time, the set of available components will grow to fill gaps in the WorldServer filter and MT Adapter using open source code from Okapi.

+Note: Google Cloud Translation (v3 API) is a native implementation and does not use an Okapi MT connector.

 Using the Code
 ==============